Insider Guide: Best of Singapore

 Singapore Zoo and Night Safari, Mandai Lake Road; +65 6269 3411; S$20 adult, children S$13

-Now 45 years old, Sentosa Island was built on reclaimed land specifically for tourists.
+A prime example of man-made Singapore, Sentosa Island was built on reclaimed land nearly half a century ago and designed specifically for tourists.
 And, man, has it come a long way.

-In addition to many bars by the beach, attractions on Sentosa include a zip line, flow boarding wave pool, cable car and indoor skydiving experience.
+In addition to many bars (Tanjong Beach Club is a weekend favorite), attractions on Sentosa include a zip line, flow boarding wave pool, cable car and indoor skydiving experience.

 Sentosa Island, 40 Imbiah Road; +65 1800 736 8672